jnsgruk/architect/README.md

   filesystem: ext4
   # If set to true, disk is encrypted with LVM-on-LUKS
   encrypted: false
+  # Swapfile size in MiB.
+Set to zero to disable swap
+  swap: 1024

 provisioning:
   # List of packages to install